ksoviero/ProtoPCBs/README.md

 ## Dimentions

 All ProtoPCBs use 100 mil spacing between tie-points and 300 mil spacing in the center for allowing the use of DIP ICs.
+Pads are 60 mils with 40 mil holes.
+Traces are 16 mils wide.

 ![Dimensions for ProtoPCB_16](https://github.com/ksoviero/ProtoPCBs/raw/master/Dimensions.png)